SteveSunTech/GlobalTrends/README.md

-# Tap-News-System
+# Global News Recommendation System
-This is a real-time news scraping and recommendation system implemented as a single-page application.
+This is an recommendation system based on web scraping technology and NLP.
 The system uses a news pipeline to scrape latest news from various of sources such CNN, BBC.
 The front end is bootstrapped with React.
 To customize the news and perform recommendation, a training pipeline for news topic modeling was implemented at the back-end with Tensorflow.
 In particular, the backend services includes RESTful servers and RPC servers, a MongoDB database, a news scraper using Python Scrapy package as well as multiple cloud RabbitMQ message queues.

 * Services provided
     - News Pipeline (obtaining news, deduping news and inserting news to database)